Fact Sheet 1:

 - Read privacy notices from your bank, credit card, insurance, and investment companies.

-- Take advantage of any opt out opportunities regarding the sharing of customer data.
+- Take advantage of any opt out opportunities to prevent the sharing of customer data.

 - Learn more by reading PRC Fact Sheet 24.